Antique 1817 Signed Painting Of Benjamin West On Ivory

 Shipping:Due to size or weight restrictions we can only ship this item within the continental USA.
 No international shipping.
 We ship promptly, often the same day that payment is received.
 This item is also available for pickup in Colchester, Vermont.
 There is no pick up charge.
 All local pick-ups are subject to 6.0% Vermont State Sales Tax.
 Please email or call to arrange pickup after the auction's end.

-Professional Packing:Global Garage Sale takes great care packaging every item to ensure a safe delivery, and all items are shipped with insurance coverage.
-We include a small handling fee to cover time and materials.
+Professional Packing:Global Garage Sale takes great care packaging every item to ensure a safe delivery.
 Please look at our feedback to see our packing reviews.
-Global Garage Sale collects and reuses boxes and packing materials from other local businesses.
+Global Garage Sale collects and reuses clean boxes and packing materials from other local businesses.
 This helps to protect our environment.
 We encourage you to reuse and/or recycle whenever possible.

 Returns:All items are sold as-is with no returns.
 We do our best to present accurate, detailed information about every item we sell.
 If you have any questions, please email us before placing your bid.
 We must be notified of any issues within 24 hours of receiving your item.
 Any returns will be assessed a 15% restocking fee.

 Legal:Global Garage Sale is not the owner of these products.
 We sell items for people and businesses.
 We represent the items to the best of our ability and are not liable for misidentification of items.
 Global Garage Sale's entire liability to you or any other third party under any circumstance is limited to the final sale price of any particular item.
-All text and images in this listing are the property of Global Garage Sale, Inc. or Global Garage Sale Franchising, LLC.
-All rights reserved.
+All text and images in this listing are the property of Global Garage Sale, Inc. All rights reserved.
 Designated trademarks and brands are the property of their respective owners.

-Global Garage Sale eBay drop-off stores specialize in online consignment services for businesses, individuals, and non-profit groups.
+Global Garage Sale has been selling online for local individuals, businesses, and large organizations since 2003.
+Our store is located at 880 Prim Road in Colchester, Vermont.
 To learn more about Global Garage Sale, visit our: About Us page on eBay